-Designed for librarians from traditionally underrepresented groups, the WVU Libraries' Residency Program will provide the professional and leadership skills needed for success in academic research libraries for new librarians, early-career librarians, or librarians working in public or special libraries that want to begin new careers in academic libraries.
-Currently, WVU Libraries employs three resident librarians.
-The next hiring cycle is slated for the spring of 2018.
+Designed for librarians from traditionally underrepresented groups, the WVU Libraries' Residency Program will provide the professional and leadership skills needed for success in academic research libraries for new and early-career librarians.
+The WVU Libraries are founding members of the ACRL Diversity Alliance and are dedicated to following the ACRL Diversity Alliance Principles.

 West Virginia University is a land-grant university and the state’s flagship institution.
 As a land-grant institution in the 21st century, West Virginia University’s mission is rooted in high-quality education, excellence in discovery and innovation, a culture of diversity and inclusion, advancements in health and vitality, and pathways for the exchange of knowledge and opportunity among the state, the nation, and the world.
 WVU is designated as a Research University (High Research Activity) as classified by the Carnegie Foundation for the Advancement of Teaching.
 Accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools, many West Virginia University programs hold specialized accreditation.
 WVU counts 24 Rhodes Scholars, 36 Goldwater Scholars, and 22 Truman Scholars among its alumni.